enrutado-ficheros-con-unplugin-vue-router

 • users/[id].vue → Dynamic route /users/:id (details of a specific user).

-You can use parameters in both file names and folder names, and combine them at any level of nesting to create the routes you need.
+You can use parameters in both file names and folders, and combine them at any nesting level to create the routes you need.

 Accessing Parameters